Aleph Melbourne: Pride March

 Aleph Melbourne has participated in Melbourne's Pride festival "Midsumma" every year since 1997.
-In 2016 the group excluded themselves after the festival made a financial partnership with News Corp, which Aleph Melbourne believed had supported homophobic journalists.
+In 2016, the group excluded themselves after the festival made a financial partnership with News Corp, which Aleph Melbourne believed had supported homophobic journalists.

 Political involvement

-Aleph Melbourne created and distributed Voters Guides for the 2013, 2106, 2019 and 2022 Federal elections, the 2018 and 2022 Victorian state elections and the 2020 Local Council elections, covering voting areas with large Jewish populations.
-These guides presented political candidates' views on LGBTIQ issues, including same-sex marriage.
+Aleph Melbourne created and distributed Voters Guides for the 2013, 2016, 2019 and 2022 federal elections, the 2018 and 2022 Victorian state elections and the 2020 Melbourne City Council election, covering voting areas with large Jewish populations.
+These guides presented political candidates' views on LGBTQ issues, including same-sex marriage.